|« PreviousNext »|

 A set of application server instances, as many as needed to handle the traffic.

-A database server to provide the app servers with a back-end data store.
+A database server to provide the application servers with a back-end data store.

 In addition, you typically need a way to distribute applications to the application servers, monitor the stack, and so on.